damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 1. Technical interview (optional): As described on the [Jobs](https://about.gitlab.com/jobs/) page, certain positions require [technical interviews](https://about.gitlab.com/jobs/#technical-interview).
 1. Manager interview (see below for questions)
+1. For female candidates, include at least one interview with a female GitLab team member.
 1. C-level executive interview (if different than the manager, see below for questions)
 1. CEO interview (if different than the C-level executive, see below for questions)
-1. If the candidate is not hired, make sure to send out an email to ask for feedback.
-There is a template in Workable with these questions.
 1. Make a verbal or written (email) offer (the CEO needs to authorize offers)
 1. Hiring manager follows up to ensure that the offer is accepted, and then moves to [preparing contracts](#prep-contracts)
 1. Hiring manager ensures that the contract is signed, and [starts the onboarding process](#move-to-onboarding) (the People Ops team can help).

-Some further guidelines around the hiring process:

-- For female candidates, include at least one interview with a female GitLab team member.
+### Rejecting applicants

-- At any time during this process the applicant can be rejected (and should always be notified of this).
+1. At any time during the hiring process the applicant can be rejected
+1. The applicant should always be notified of this.
+The hiring manager is primarily responsible for this, but People Ops can help and does a weekly check-up in Workable.
-- If the applicant asks for further feedback always offer frank feedback.
+1. If the applicant asks for further feedback always offer frank feedback.
 This is hard, but it is part of our company values.
+1. If the candidate is not hired, People Ops sends out an email to ask for feedback.
+There is a "gathering applicant feedback" template in Workable with these questions.
+The feedback survey should be sent out about 3 days after the applicant has been notified of the rejection.

 ## Screening Call<a name="screening-call"></a>